kazkansouh/odd-hash/README.md

 ```
 $ odd-hash -h
-usage: odd-hash [-h] [--salt S] [--message M] [--debug] format password
+usage: odd-hash [-h] [--salt S] [--message M] [--debug] [--raw] format password

   Configurable password hasher.
-It is designed to be easy to generate
+It is designed to be easy to
-different format hashes using a standard hash specification similar to what is
+  generate different format hashes using a standard hash
-often shown in PHP.
+  specification similar to what is often shown in PHP.

-  Selection of supported hash algorithms depends on what is available in the
+  Selection of supported hash algorithms depends on what is
-installed version of pycryptodome.
-See following link for more details:
+  available in the installed version of pycryptodome.
+See
+  following link for more details:

   https://pycryptodome.readthedocs.io/en/latest/src/hash/hash.html

-  Currently it is not possible to use this tool for any of the algorithms that
+  Currently it is not possible to use this tool for any of the
-use a different interface, such either of the SHAKEs or the MAC algorithms
+  algorithms that use a different interface, such either of the
-(with the exception of HMAC).
-To better understand, compare the usage of these
+  SHAKEs or the MAC algorithms (with the exception of HMAC).
+To
-with MD5 on the above link.
+  better understand, compare the usage of these with MD5 on the
+  above link.

-  Parameters such as salt and message can be specified with a prefix of: hex,
+  Parameters such as salt and message can be specified with a
-base64, base64urlsafe, utf8.
+  prefix of: hex, base64, base64urlsafe, utf8.

 positional arguments:
-  format       Hash format specification, e.g. "md5($p)" or something much
+  format       Hash format specification, e.g. "md5($p)" or
-               more complex such as
+               something much more complex such
-               "sha3_384(md5($s).keccak_512(blake2b_224($p)))".
+               as "sha3_384(md5($s).keccak_512(blake2b_224($p)))".

-               Any of the algorithm names can be given the suffix with "_raw",
+               Any of the algorithm names can be given the suffix
-               which does not convert the resulting hash back into base16
+               with "_raw", which does not convert the resulting
-               before the next hash.
-E.g. "sha256(sha256_raw($p))" will hash
+               hash back into base16 before the next hash.
+E.g.
+               "sha256(sha256_raw($p))" will hash the resulting
-               the resulting 32 bytes of the first hash (instead of turning
+               32 bytes of the first hash (instead of turning
                them into hex first, i.e. 64 chars).

-               It is possible to prefix algorithm names with "hmac_".
-This
+               It is possible to prefix algorithm names
-               will use the password value as the secret and value passed in
+               with "hmac_".
+This will use the password value as
+               the secret and value passed in between the
-               between the parameters as the message.
-E.g. "hmac_sha256($m)"
+               parameters as the message.
+E.g.
+               "hmac_sha256($m)" or
-               or even "sha256(hmac_md5($s.sha1($p)))" is possible.
-Be aware
+               even "sha256(hmac_md5($s.sha1($p)))" is
+               possible.
+Be aware that not all possible
-               that not all possible combinations of hmac and digest
+               combinations of hmac and digest algorithms are
-               algorithms are supported, this is especially true of sponge
+               supported, this is especially true of sponge based
-               based algorithms (e.g. sha3, keccak, blake2b).
+               algorithms (e.g. sha3, keccak, blake2b).

-               The following is a list of hash functions available from the
+               The following is a list of hash functions
-               installed version of pycryptodome: BLAKE2b, BLAKE2s, CMAC,
+               available from the installed version of
+               pycryptodome: BLAKE2b, BLAKE2s, CMAC, HMAC, MD2,
-               HMAC, MD2, MD4, MD5, Poly1305, RIPEMD, RIPEMD160, SHA, SHA1,
+               MD4, MD5, Poly1305, RIPEMD, RIPEMD160, SHA, SHA1,
-               SHA224, SHA256, SHA384, SHA3_224, SHA3_256, SHA3_384, SHA3_512,
+               SHA224, SHA256, SHA384, SHA3_224, SHA3_256,
-               SHA512, SHAKE128, SHAKE256, keccak.
+               SHA3_384, SHA3_512, SHA512, SHAKE128, SHAKE256,
+               keccak.

   password     The password to hash